secretstartups/handbook/people-group/learning-and-development/gitlab-groundworks/contribute/index.html.md

 ### Step 2: Propose Content to be included in the LXP

 1. Using the descriptions above, decide which content type might be the best fit for the information you'd like to contribute.
-Navigate to the corresponding creator kit issue template and begin to populate the issue with required content.
+Navigate to the corresponding creator kit issue templates below and begin to populate the issue with required content.

+Issue Templates:

+- SmartCard Creator Kit
+- Pathway Creator Kit
+- Journey Creator Kit
+- Carousel Creator Kit
+- Channel Creator Kit
+- Group Creator Kit

 **Note:** In order for content contributions to be reviewed by the appropriate GitLab team, all information on the issue template must be addressed.
 GitLab team members may ping you to address content gaps or answer questions about your contributions.